What's essential? In France: pastry, wine. In US: golf, guns

 Countries including India and U.S. states are listing the information technology sector as essential.
 The world's dependency on the internet has become even more apparent as countless people confined to their homes communicate, stream movies and play games online to stave off cabin fever.

 Several states where marijuana is legal, such as California and Washington, deemed pot shops and workers in the market's supply chain essential.
-The emphasis has been on the drug's medicinal uses, not enabling cooped-up people to get stoned.
+For some, the emphasis is on medicinal uses, not enabling cooped-up people to get stoned.

 “Cannabis is a safe and effective treatment that millions of Americans rely on to maintain productive daily lives while suffering from diseases and ailments,” Erik Altieri, executive director of the National Organization for the Reform of Marijuana Laws, said in an email.
 “It is the very definition of essential that these individuals can still access their medicine at this time.”